paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ### The Friction Problem

 Writing Markdown is quite learnable, but *publishing* it has traditionally required a web server, a build process, or developer-type skills.
-That's a barrier most educators can't cross on their own.
+That's a barrier many educators and open publishers can't cross on their own.

 > *"Keeping all my course notes as plain text files and deploying them through GitHub and Docsify-This is easy and makes my course development a breeze.
 Plus, I keep all my materials locally, and can reuse them without being reliant on Canvas."*
 >